-- 2. Decisions on school delays or closures will be made by 6:00 a.m. and should be broadcast by 6:30 a.m. - 3.
+- Notice of school closure will be broadcast over participating radio and TV stations.
+VES will also send a text message to all parents who subscribe to our text messaging system.
+To subscribe.
+Text @68d3g2 to 81010 - 2.
+Decisions on school delays or closures will be made by 6:00 a.m. and should be broadcast by 6:30 a.m. - 3.
 Parents can also check online at ValleyInfo.Net. - 4.
 When school is closed due to inclement weather, all after school and evening activities will be canceled. - 5.
-Please DO NOT call the school to check if school has been cancelled or delayed.
-The information needed will be available by listening to radio or TV stations.
-If you do not hear our district's name, school will be operating as normal. - 6.
 The decision to close or delay school can change so please stay tuned for updates.